koenigskraut/giza/README.md

 Thanks to Zig's easy C interop, in **giza** there is no such pattern.
 All C objects behave like native ones.
 What are advantages and should you care?
 Let's see.

-Every function in **giza**, that returns object with `.status()` method **and** could set it into an error state, checks it's status and raises error immediately.
+Every function in **giza**, that returns object with `.status()` method **and** could set it into an error state, checks its status and raises error immediately.
 It's not always the intended behavoir: **cairo** safely allows errors to propagate in these cases, plus it's overhead.

 So for example let's create `ImageSurface` unsafely and manage it manually:
 ```zig